ming900518/mqtt-client-cli/README.md

 A CLI tool for fetching MQTT stream data.

+- Output can be printed out directly, or directly written into a text file with `-o` option.

-Include a HTTP Server (http://0.0.0.0:12345/) for fetching all available data with JSON.
+- Includes a HTTP Server (http://0.0.0.0:12345/) for fetching all available data with JSON.

 ## Installation